numalariamodeling/faculty-enrich-2022-examples/README.md

 <details><summary><span>Click here to expand</span></summary>
 <p>

-- If not already done, run `run_exampleSim_w6a.py` with a longer burn-in (i.e. 50 years).
+- If not already done, run `run_exampleSim_w6a.py` with a longer burn-in (50 years).
 - Update the `burnin_id` in `run_exampleSim_w6b.py`
-- Before running the experiment, update the `exp_name` i.e. add 'burnin50', to keep track of your simulation iterations _Do not_ change anything else in the pickup simulation, to allow comparability across iterations picking up from different burnin durations.
+- Before running the experiment, update the `exp_name` (i.e. add 'burnin50'), to keep track of your simulation iterations _Do not_ change anything else in the pickup simulation, to allow comparability across iterations picking up from different burnin durations.
 - Run the experiment
 - Plot results using `plot_exampleSim_w6.py` or a custom plotter using summary report outcomes
-- Compare the plots between the experiments with 5 and 50 year burnins.
+- Compare the plots between the experiments with 10 and 50 year burnins.
 Do you notice any difference?

 <details><summary><span>Check results</span></summary>